 - Other own unregulated firm (i.e. SWW, IPWW, IoP)

 CILEx Regulation can regulate firms offering conveyancing, litigation (civil, criminal or family), immigration and/or probate.
 These can either be via 100% lawyer owned firms or sole practitioners, or via Alternative Business Structures (ABS), with non-lawyer ownership.

-If you are thinking about your firm becoming authorised by CILEx Regulation to provide reserved or regulated legal services, then please contact the Entity Authorisation and Supervision Team on 01234 845759 or firstname.lastname@example.org
+If you are thinking about your firm becoming authorised by CILEx Regulation to provide reserved or regulated legal services, then please contact the Entity Authorisation and Supervision Team at firstname.lastname@example.org